cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 novelty of PQ algorithms, there is some concern that PQ algorithms currently believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.

+This document defines
-In this document, we define constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
-Hybrid KEMs using these constructions provide strong security properties as long as the undelying algorithms are secure.
+constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
+Hybrid KEMs using these constructions provide strong security properties as long as either of the underlying algorithms are secure.

 --- middle